vt-middleware/ldaptive/v1/docs/guide/providers.md

 ## Installation & Configuration

 Providers may have custom properties that aren't represented in the ldaptive configuration objects.
 Those properties are detailed in the following sections.
-If you don't like the behavior of a provider consider extending it to change it's functionality.
+If you don't like the behavior of a provider consider extending it to change its functionality.

 ### JNDI Provider